 - salt and pepper to taste

-- Combine chopped tomatoes and cucumbers in a large bowl.
+- Combine chopped tomatoes, cucumbers and minced fresh herbs in a large bowl.
+Toss gently together.

 - In a separate bowl, whisk together the olive oil and the red wine vinegar.